-This is the text of an interview I did with Angelica Gonzalez-Sanchez, one of the organizers of the Beyond Academia conference at Berkeley last month.
+This is the text of an interview I did with Angelica Gonzalez-Sanchez, one of the organizers of the Beyond Academia conference at Berkeley in February of 2021.
 We talk academic careers, the collapse of the academic job market, and how to resist the gaslighting of the academy.
 Be sure and follow Beyond Academia for events that support moving on with a PhD throughout the year.

 Hi Karen!
 How’s your week going?